willstepp/writings/hunger/hunger.md

 HUNGER by Daniel Stepp

 A crescent moon hung in the stars to the East and when Mika saw it behind the trees he knew it was morning and yet hours before sunrise.
-The boy followed behind an old woman who had roused him from slumber only moments before.
-How strange this was.
-The hush in the air.
-The frowns of the tribal elders they passed.
-The chants of the young women, some his friends, who beat on turtle-shell rattles and whose eyes seem to gaze upon a faraway place.
+The boy followed behind the old woman who had roused him from slumber only moments before.
+How strange it all was.
+The hush in the village at this hour.
+The frowns of the tribal elders they passed by on their way.
+The chants of the young girls, some his friends, who beat on turtle-shell rattles and whose eyes seem to gaze upon a faraway place.
 He wondered if this were some dream he had yet to awaken from.

 Soon they came to a small mud hut at the end of a hamlet of buildings that made up the healing area of the village.
 The one on the end was where they took those with fatal hunting injuries or for sicknesses that had no cure.
 Mika's father was the shaman of the village and would have been performing the ritual tonight were it not him who lay inside.

-His guide parted the deerskin that hung over the small entrance and then stood aside and joined the girls in their chant.
+His guide parted the deerskin cover that hung over the door and stood aside and joined the girls in their chanting.
 Mika entered alone.

 Inside were three others.
-Yaholo was a pupil of the shaman.
-He stood over the embers in the center of the room and muttered the ancient words of the rite.
+Yaholo was there, a pupil of the shaman.
+He stood over the embers in the center of the room and muttered the ancient words of the ritual.
 His mother Ama stood in the corner farthest from the ceremony and watched Mika with an expression of pity.
 Her hands were clasped against her chest.
-And next to the wall on a bed woven from reed was his father, Sakima.
+And on a bed woven from reed was his father Sakima.

-No one had told him what to do, but he approached the bed and placed his hand upon his father's.
+No one had told him what to do once inside, but he approached his father and placed his hand upon his.
 The skin was dry and cold.
-This was surprising because it was so hot in the sweat house, the coals in the center giving off so much heat and light he felt his back getting hot.
-The old man was not conscious.
-His eyes rolled back.
-His head turned from one side to the other.
-He seemed in great pain.
+This surprised him since it was so hot in the house, the coals in the pit giving off so much light and head he could feel sweat beading on his back.
+Sakima was not conscious.
+His eyes rolled back in his head.
+He turned from one side to the other.
+He was in great pain.

 Mika turned to Yaholo and made eye contact with him.
-But Yaholo only repeated the words and looked through him.
-He also gazed upon a faraway place.
+But Yaholo looked through him.
+He also gazed upon the faraway place.

-There was a jar of water on a table and Mika picked it up and poured some into his hand and gave it to his father.
-When the moisture hit Sakima's lips he came around and his eyes focused on his son.
-There were tears in them.
-Strength returned to his hand and he took the smaller hand of his son into his.
+There was a jar of water on a table and Mika poured some into his hand and fed it to his father.
+When the moisture hit Sakima's lips he came around and recognized his son.
+There were tears in his eyes.
+He took the smaller hands of his son into his and squeezed them.

 Son, his father said, come to me.

 Mika placed his head against his father's chest and smelled a bitter salve.
-He looked upward at the ceiling and saw the shadows of Yaholo's movements dance across the mud plaster of the ceiling.
+He looked towards the ceiling and saw the shadows of Yaholo's movements dance across the ceiling plaster.
 Then in the corner, underneath a bench, he saw a chicken perched.
+Oblivious to what was going on.
 Mika grew angry at it being there.
 What place did it have here?
-Those stupid black eyes watching all.
+Its stupid black eyes watching all.

-Then his father Sakima whispered something into his ear and Mika forgot the chicken and everything else in the hut vanished.
-There were only the words and the weak, foul breath in his ear.
+Then his father Sakima whispered something into his ear and Mika forgot the chicken and everything else in the hut.
+There were only the words and the sick, foul breath in his ear.
 Sakima asked something of him, his will.
 And when there was nothing more to say the old man collapsed onto his back and went unconscious again.
 The boy rose and looked at his father, unsure if he had heard right.
 Then he looked at his mother in the corner.
 Her eyes were wet with tears.
 He went to console her.

 Yaholo approached Sakima and suddenly his voice grew in volume.
 He pulled a baton decorated in green soapstone and shook it rhythmically over the sick man.
 From the corner of the building Mika and his mother watched.
 Sakima came to life once more and shook from the core of his body.
 He was in great pain.
 Mika left to tend to him but his mother pulled him back.
 He saw the stupid chicken under the bench now pecking at the dirt and this filled Mika with rage.
 He escaped his mother's embrace and chase it outside but then his father let out a cry unlike anything he had ever heard from him.